View

 • Since the information in this text is even more detailed than the biography, this text could be presented to students after having exposure to both the video the biography.
 In doing so, students would be able to continuously make connections between sources and gradually build their knowledge about Lewis (logical-mathematical component).

-Material on differentiated learning submitted by Georgia MacDonald and Olivia Horn (March 2020)
+Material submitted by Georgia MacDonald and Olivia Horn (March 2020)

 Comments (0)